 The overriding goals of Hudson River Sloop Clearwater, Inc. are to defend and restore the Hudson River, its watershed and related waterways and environment ("the River and its environment"), to educate the general populace as to the importance of preserving the River and its environment and to foster the historic and cultural heritage of the Hudson River Valley.
-Subsidiary goals are to sustain and grow the Hudson River Sloop Clearwater as an effective, reliable and stable organization as necessary to enable Clearwater to achieve its principal goals and to inspire development of similar organizations in other regions and nations.
-8
+Subsidiary goals are to sustain and grow the Hudson River Sloop Clearwater as an effective, reliable and stable organization as necessary to enable Clearwater to achieve its principal goals and to inspire development of similar organizations in other regions and nations.2

-7 See ARTICLE II PURPOSEof By-Laws of The Hudson River Sloop Clearwater, Inc. on p.7
+1 See ARTICLE II PURPOSE of By-Laws of The Hudson River Sloop Clearwater, Inc.

-8 See Policy X. Ends Policies of the Hudson River Sloop Clearwater on p.42
+2 See Policy X. Ends Policies of the Hudson River Sloop Clearwater